sergiogm92/connect4/README.md

 # connect4

-This game is my version of a practice of a python course for beginners
+This game is my version of a practice of a python course for beginners :D